aldo18001/MaxPortofolio/README.md

 # MaxPortofolio

-Create data n collumn and last collumn is index of portofolio before use this program
+Create data n collumn and last collumn is index of portofolio (closing price) before use this program